 Jung’s (1947, 1948) ideas have not been as popular as Freud’s.
 This might be because he did not write for the layman and as such his ideas were not a greatly disseminated as Freud’s.
 It may also be because his ideas were a little more mystical and obscure, and less clearly explained.

 On the whole modern psychology has not viewed Jung’s theory of archetypes kindly.
 Ernest Jones (Freud’s biographer) tells that Jung “descended into a pseudo-philosophy out of which he never emerged” and to many his ideas look more like New Age mystical speculation than a scientific contribution to psychology.

-However, whilst Jung’s research into ancient myths and legends, his interest in astrology and fascination with Eastern religion can be seen in that light it is also worth remembering that the images he was writing about have, as a matter of historical fact, exerted an enduring hold on the human mind.
+However, while Jung’s research into ancient myths and legends, his interest in astrology and fascination with Eastern religion can be seen in that light, it is also worth remembering that the images he was writing about have, as a matter of historical fact, exerted an enduring hold on the human mind.